• Home

 The Play

-The tiger tries to enter the circle and touch the goat.
+5. The tiger tries to enter the circle and tag the goat.

-The bush players move together, raising or lowering their linked arms to block the tiger from entering.
+6. The circle players move together, lifting or lowering their linked hands to block entry.

 Educational Values